Culpables (Karol G and Anuel AA song): Composition

 The initial idea for a collaboration between Karol G and Anuel AA was first talked about following the success of Giraldo's "Ahora Me Llama" in 2017.
-The singer was looking for an artist to remix the song and was in talks with the rapper, but was impossible to record due to the him being in jail at that time.
+The singer was looking for an artist to remix the song and was in talks with the rapper, but was impossible to record due to his being in jail at that time.
 Soon after the rapper's release in July 2018, Anuel AA desired to do a remix of her song "Pineapple", but Karol G said "it was too late", and suggested making a new song.
 While she was on tour, Anuel AA composed the song, then entitled "Infieles", and sent it to Karol G, who suggested the title "Culpables" instead.

 Commercial performance

 On the US Billboard Hot Latin Songs chart dated for September 29, 2018, the song debuted at number 11, and reached its peak at number 8 on the chart dated for January 19, 2019.